Wastewater Treatment Plant Desludging

 Sludge is turned regularly

-Sludge is turned and tested for moisture every two days to kill harmful pathogens.
+Sludge is turned weekly and tested regularly for temperature to kill pathogens.

 Stage 3